erc-dharma/project-documentation/stylesheets/README.md

 # DHARMA Stylesheets Documentation

-Campa Epidoc Stylesheets initially adapted from Epidoc Stylesheets by Tom Elliot.
+DHARMA Stylesheets adapted from Epidoc Stylesheets.

 ## How to use the XSLT
 - Go `Document>Transformation>Configure Transformation Scenarios...` or click on the `Configure Transformation Scenarios` in the tools bar